 First of all, why can’t I transfer music from iTunes to my iPhone in the first place?
-Well, usually it’s because there’s a problem with your sync settings.
+Well, usually it’s because there’s a problem with your sync settings on iTunes.
 Many times, they may be badly configured and you don’t even realize it.

-The easiest way to just avoid this issue (and many others) is to use an iTunes alternative called iMyFone iPhone Transfer to transfer your music.
-With it, you will not face the issue “cannot transfer music from iTunes to iPhone”.
+The easiest way to just avoid this issue (and many others) is to use an iTunes alternative called iMyFone iPhone Transfer to transfer music to iPhone.
+With it, you won't face the issue “cannot transfer music to iPhone”.
 It has a few important features that make it better than iTunes:

-- Transfer iTunes music to your iPhone without deleting previous music.
+- Transfer music to iPhone without deleting the old music on iPhone.

-- Export different iPhones music to your iTunes library and build a huge music collection.
+- Export iPhone music to iTunes library/computer/external hard drive and build a huge music collection.

-- Sync in both directions- two-way transfer between your iPhone and your PC/iTunes.
+- Sync in both directions- two-way transfer between iPhone and PC/iTunes freely.

 - Edit your music info, including artwork, album, name, playlists, and more.